FrankWJW/cascade_transfer_learning_medical/README.md

 Please check out requirements.txt and install package accordingly.

 ## Reproducing Figure 1(b)
+First, download all pretrain models in
 TCL_IDC.ipynb reproduce the result for Figure 1(b) in the paper.
 If want to train the network from scratch, please follow the step below:

 ## Steps to train the network from scratch